WIMBLEDON GROUP TOURS 2019 – London Group Tours

 Tennis tour Wimbledon: a new Greatdays tour – with a visit to the Wimbledon Lawn Tennis Museum & Hampton Court Palace

 Some historians date tennis as far back as Egyptian times.
 They say the Arabic word for the palm of the hand, rahat, is the origin of the word racket.
-But the most common view is that it was a crude courtyard ball game invented by 11th or 12th century French monks.
+The most common view was that it was a crude courtyard ball game invented by 11th or 12th century French monks.
 The name tennis is said to come from the French word ‘Tenez!’ (from the verb tenir meaning ‘to take’).
 It means ‘take this’, which the monks would yell as they served the ball with their hand.

 Tennis became so popular that the Pope tried, but failed, to ban the game.
 But it had many noble fans, including Henry VII and VIII who built more courts (including one of the few surviving courts, built at Hampton Court Palace in 1625).